jayala-29/cusp-project-files/README.md

 run `./dependency-scripts/install-conda.sh` and restart your terminal to get `conda` working.
 Afterwards, run `./dependency-scripts/no_root-install-dependencies.sh` to install additional requirements.
-Furthermore, you must some flavor of both python 2.x and python 3.x for CodeQL to do its work correctly.
+Furthermore, you must some flavor of both python 2.x and python 3.x for CodeQL to work correctly.

 Scripts that are used for static source code analysis leverage CodeQL and are included in `codeql-cli` and `queries` so there is no extra setup required